Human Memory

 - Non-declarative Memory

-How fast we forget Forgetting Curve
+How fast we forget: Forgetting Curve.

 Not the perfect metaphor

-However, this is exactly the nature of memory.
+This is exactly the nature of memory.

 - Omissions